FAQs - Buying a new build home

-There are many benefits in buying a new build home, energy efficiency, low maintenance and a fast, straight forward buying process, with no chain.
+There are many benefits to buying a new build home, including energy efficiency, low maintenance and a fast, straightforward buying process, with no chain.

 You may need to wait for your new home to actually be built if buying ‘off-plan’!
-But choosing a plot and watching a building grow week by week can be very exciting, and buying an existing property in a large chain can very likely take even longer than an efficient build.
+But choosing a plot and watching a building grow week by week can be very exciting.

 As with any property you need to take a good look for yourself, don’t just rely on the marketing materials, depending on the build stage there will be a show suite or actual show home, have a good look around and ask any questions that come to mind.

-We always advise our buyers to take a good look around the neighbourhood to get a feel for what it may be like to live there, try different times of the day and week.
+We always advise our buyers to take a good look around the neighbourhood to get a feel for what it may be like to live there too.
+Try different times of the day and week.
 Consider local amenities and travel links.
-If it’s a large site you may be able to talk to new homeowners and ask how they are enjoying their new homes, explain you’re thinking of buying one too.
+If it’s a large site you may be able to talk to new homeowners and ask how they are enjoying their new homes, explain you’re thinking of buying one.